jamesrcutmore/Quiz-game1/README.md

 The best way to promote our quiz game is through online advertisements and social media shares.

-### **Uers Stories**
+# **Users Stories**

-+ **General User Goals**
+ **General User Goals**
- I want to be able to easily navigate through the site.
+ - I want to be able to easily navigate through the site easily

- I want to find quiz related activities, so that it broadens my knowledge and understanding.
+ - I want to find quiz related activities, so that it broadens my knowledge and understanding.

- I want o be able to test my knowledge
+ - I want o be able to test my knowledge

- I want to find a quiz, so that I can have fun and learn with.
+ - I want to find a quiz, so that I can have fun and learn with.

-  As a Quizzer, I want to find interesting games, so that I can spend time, and enjoy enjoying playing them.
+- As a Quizzer, I want to find interesting games, so that I can spend time, and enjoy enjoying playing them.

-  As a learner , I want to learn through games, so that I can gain knowledge and idea's.
+- As a learner , I want to learn through games, so that I can gain knowledge and idea's.

-  As a person who likes to be challenged, I want to find a challenging Quiz, so that I can test myself.
+- As a person who likes to be challenged, I want to find a challenging Quiz, so that I can test myself.

-  As a Quiz competitor, I want to beat my last score ,when it is shown at the end.
+- As a Quiz competitor, I want to beat my last score ,when it is shown at the end.

-  As a I-phone user, I want an app that is easy to use and is mobile friendly, so that I can use it on my mobile.
+- As a I-phone user, I want an app that is easy to use and is mobile friendly, so that I can use it on my mobile.

-+ **First Time Visitor Goals**
+ # First Time Visitor Goals

-  As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about how to play the game.
+- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about how to play the game.

-  As a First Time Visitor, I want to be able to easily navigate throughout the site to give the game a try,and easily return to the home page.
+- As a First Time Visitor, I want to be able to easily navigate throughout the site to give the game a try,and easily return to the home page.

-  As a First Time Visitor, I want to know about the developer and their social media links.
+- As a First Time Visitor, I want to know about the developer and their social media links.

-+ **Returning Visitor Goals**
+ **Returning Visitor Goals**

-  As a Returning Visitor, I want to see my score at the end so i can progress.
+- As a Returning Visitor, I want to see my score at the end so i can progress.

-   As a Returning Visitor, I want to see if i can beat my previous score.
+- As a Returning Visitor, I want to see if i can beat my previous score.

-   As a returning visitor i want to know that the site is easy to navigate.
+- As a returning visitor i want to know that the site is easy to navigate.

-#### **Design**
+# **Design**

 + **Colour Scheme**